SL2 (musical group)

-SL2 are an English breakbeat hardcore group from London, England.
+SL2 is an English breakbeat hardcore group from London, England.
 They also recorded, remixed or produced under the names Slipmatt & Lime and T.H.C.

 Background

 Starting out as a group of three, SL2 was originally a coming together of DJs Matt "Slipmatt" Nelson and John "Lime" Fernandez, and rap vocalist Jason "Jay-J" James.
 The SL2 name came from the founders' initials: Slipmatt (S) and Lime (L), and the fact that they were a duo, hence "SL2".

 Underground

 As youngsters in 1980s Britain, they were into hip-hop, before having their heads turned by the growing rave scene.

 Their big break came in 1989 through Slipmatt's older brother, Paul Nelson, who was running the party-promoting organisation Raindance; they became the enterprise's resident DJs, playing parties all over the United Kingdom.

 A year into touring with Raindance, SL2 released their debut single, "Do That Dance", through B-Ware Records.
 Subsequently, SL2 set up their own Awesome Records label, through which they first released another single, "DJs Take Control".
 The record sold 3500 copies, attracting the attention of new dance label XL Recordings.